Fire and steel construction

 The strength of structural steel decreases with temperature.
 Following an extensive series of standard fire tests, that strength reduction has been quantified.
 Recent international research has also shown that the limiting (failure) temperature of a structural steel member is not fixed but varies according to two factors, the temperature profile through the cross section and the design load.

-For small, fully loaded hot rolled sections, exposed on all four sides, the inherent fire resistance without added protection can be as little as 12 minutes.
+For small, fully loaded sections, exposed on all four sides, the inherent fire resistance without added protection can be as little as 12 minutes.
 For very large sections, lightly loaded and with some partial protection from concrete floor slabs on the upper flange, this can be as high as 50 minutes.
 Where the heated perimeter is further reduced by the method of the construction (e.g. shallow floor systems), up to 60 minutes inherent fire resistance can be achieved.
 SCI-P186 describes methods of designing steel framed buildings for 30 and 60 minutes fire resistance without applied fire protection.

 Where the inherent fire resistance of the steel is less than that necessary to meet the requirements for structural stability for the building, additional precautions must be taken.
 This usually takes the form of applied fire protection which insulates the steel from the increasing temperatures.
-An option exists when using hot rolled hollow sections to avoid the need for applied fire protection by the use of reinforcement and concrete filling.
+The fire resistance of hollow sections may be increased by concrete filling, which may mean that external fire protection is not required.